ubuntu / debian

 call plug#end()

-.
-Then install plugins by issuing :PlugInstall
+Save the file :w.
+Then install plugins by issuing :PlugInstall.

 You can modify or add your own settings to a plugin.
 For example, if you want to call Limelight along with Goyo.
 Go to